AndreGeng/util-tool-tpl/README.md

   put js code within '<% [js code] %>'. put code within '<%= [js code] %>' if something need to show on page.

-  var template = `
+  you can access passed in data through 'it', as shown below: var template = `
     <div>
       <% if(it) { %>